IBM/CognitiveConcierge/README.md

     <img src="http://i.imgur.com/oaPQlY2.png" width="500">

-4. Log into Watson Converation with your IBM ID and you will be brought to the 'Create Workspace' page.
+4. Log into Watson Conversation with your IBM ID and you will be brought to the 'Create Workspace' page.
 Select Import, and upload your .JSON file (Resources/conversationWorkspace.json) representing the conversation for this application.

     <img src="http://i.imgur.com/7qq9EMy.png" width="500">